Tax credit: Research & Development Tax Credit

 The Credit For Increasing Research Activities (R&D Tax Credit) is a general business tax credit under Internal Revenue Code Section 41 for companies that incur research and development (R&D) costs in the United States.
 For most companies, this credit is worth 7–10% of qualified research expenses each year.
 It can be used to offset income or payroll taxes, depending on the situation.

 Work Opportunity Tax Credit (WOTC)

 The Work Opportunity Tax Credit (WOTC) is a federal tax credit providing incentives to employers for hiring groups facing high rates of unemployment, such as veterans, youths and others.
 WOTC helps these targeted groups obtain employment so they are able to gain the skills and experience necessary to obtain better future job opportunities.
 The WOTC is based on the number of hours an employee works and benefits the employer directly.

-In December 2014, the credit was extended retroactively to the beginning of 2014 by the Tax Increase Prevention Act of 2014 (TIPA), P.L.
+The WOTC was established by the Small Business Job Protection Act of 1996.
+The WOTC replaced the Targeted Jobs Tax Credit (TJTC), which was created by the Revenue Act of 1978 and was in place from 1978 to 1994.
+In December 2014, the WOTC was extended retroactively to the beginning of 2014 by the Tax Increase Prevention Act of 2014 (TIPA), P.L.
 113–295.
 That act authorized the credit only through December 31, 2014.
 Later, through the Protecting Americans from Tax Hikes Act of 2015 (the PATH Act), Congress modified and extended the WOTC through December 31, 2019.